 - PRINT

-- Poster
+- o Poster

-- Flyer
+- Flver

-- Print Ad
+- o Print Ad

-- Table Tent
+- o Table Tent

 - DIGITAL

-- o Email blast
+- Email blast

-- o Banner
+- Banner

 - Social Media Graphics

 - OUTDOOR

 - Billboard

-- o Banner
+- Banner

 - RESOURCES

 - Marketing Best Practices

 - Social Media Guidelines

 If you have artwork needs and/or sizing which many not be available on the NCAA Online Marketing Website, you may submit a special request through the website.
 Any additional questions can be directed to ncaachampspromotions@ncaa.org.